Trump's Middle East strategy: past policies and future prospects - Shafaq News

 Trump ignited tensions with Iran by withdrawing from the nuclear agreement with Tehran and reinstating sanctions on May 8, 2018.

 Nonetheless, Trump and his deputy, Vance, may shape future relations with Tehran.
-Although the nuclear agreement wasn't revived, Iran has advanced its nuclear program significantly since the 2018 withdrawal and has regained much of its economic and financial standing lost under Trump’s “maximum sanctions” policy.
+Although the nuclear agreement wasn't revived, Iran has advanced its nuclear program significantly since the 2018 withdrawal.
+It has regained much of its economic and financial standing lost under Trump's "maximum sanctions" policy.

 Interestingly, while Americans might elect Trump back to the White House, Iranians have chosen a reformist candidate for their presidency.
 It remains unclear if Trump would resume his "maximum sanctions" policy on Tehran or consider calls from within the US government to grant Iran's new reformist leader an opportunity.